Zegute/rubycraft/README.md

 # Rubycraft
-If you get a bug of Rubycraft, please send issue with reason.
+If you get some bugs of Rubycraft, please send issue with reason.

 Some link of Rubycraft: